mapascoletivos/api/README.md

 # Mapas Coletivos

-[Mapas Coletivos](http://www.mapascoletivos.com.br) is a collaborative mapping platform that currently uses  [Ushahidi](http://www.ushahidi.com/).
-Ecolab team is rewriting this platform to make it easier to create custom maps, re-mixing user generated content and OpenStreetMap data.
+[Mapas Coletivos](http://www.mapascoletivos.com.br) is a collaborative mapping platform that currently uses  [Ushahidi](http://www.ushahidi.com/). ((o))eco Lab team is rewriting this platform to make it easier to create custom maps, re-mixing user generated content and OpenStreetMap data.

 ## The new platform

-We don't exactly how it is going to be, but it should have this data from the current platform:
+We are planning this platform to have all resources of the older, plus improved collaboration.
+We will launch this new platform replacing the other in (http://www.mapascoletivos.com.br).
+The data of the platform is here:

 * [mapascoletivos-20141001.zip](https://dl.dropboxusercontent.com/u/3291375/mapascoletivos/mapascoletivos-20141001.zip)

 ## Development